RPG Metanoia: Release

 In 2008, a teaser trailer for the movie (then titled "theRPGmovie") was shown at Level Up's Ragnarok Online event at the World Trade Center.

 In June 2010, it was announced to be an official entry for the 36th Metro Manila Film Festival.
 In August 2010, RPG Metanoia's official website was launched.
 The Cinema Evaluation Board gave the movie a Grade A. MTRCB gave the film a rated G (General Patronage).

 The film was released on DVD on April 26, 2013, by Star Home Video.

+The entire film was made available for streaming online through user-generated content website YouTube on December 21, 2025, although, like most Philippine films, drew copyright songs were replaced to the sound library.

 Reception

 Box office

 Following the MMFF's premiere, RPG Metanoia earn a total of ₱33 million for four-week release but it was a box-office disappointment over its production cost of ₱100 million, like the previous three animated features.

 Critical reception

 Julius Edward B. Penascosa of The Philippine Star gave RPG Metanoia a positive review, praising the film for its originality, characters and plot, also noting its depiction of Philippine culture and for not relying on star power as seen with mainstream MMFF entries; the film's voice acting however was criticized, likening the actors' performances to a typical Tagalog dub of an anime series.

 Philbert Ortiz Dy of ClickTheCity.com declared the film worthy of comparison to animated features released by Pixar, the studio behind animated films such as Toy Story 3, Up, WALL-E, and Cars, stating: "Regular readers are probably aware of how highly I regard Pixar and their work, and so it should taken as high praise when I say that I would proudly hold RPG Metanoia up against even the best of Pixar.
 The film is simply extraordinary."